Navigation and service

 Due to the proposed legislation’s social and financial importance and its impact on the labour market, we recommended considering our findings in the current legislative procedure.
 Potential risks and adverse effects should be reliably evaluated prior to adopting wide-reaching changes to the basic income support system.

-Bild-Dokument für das Frontend The citizen’s benefit aims to provide a perspective to job seekers wishing to live an independent life and to overcome unemployment.
+The citizen’s benefit aims to provide a perspective to job seekers wishing to live an independent life and to overcome unemployment.
 However, potential deadweight effects or abuse must be avoided.
-We take both perspectives into account and recommend providing the right incentives – in order to achieve the target as effectively as possible."
+We take both perspectives into account and recommend providing the right incentives – in order to achieve the target as effectively as possible.

 Law on citizen’s benefit – beware of risks and adverse effects (German version)